Université de Moncton

-The Université de Moncton is a Canadian francophone university in New Brunswick.
+The Université de Moncton is a Canadian French-language university in New Brunswick.
 It includes campuses in Edmundston, Moncton, and Shippagan.

 The university was founded in 1963 following the recommendations of the royal commission on higher education in New Brunswick.
 Since then, the institution has been widely regarded as the heir to several Acadian institutions of higher learning such as the Collège Saint-Joseph.

-The university strives to be a generalised university, offering training and research in the fields of management, arts, social sciences, law, engineering, natural sciences, health, social work and education.
-As Canada's largest exclusively French-language university outside of Quebec, the university has, as of December 1, 2021, 4 655 full-time and 515 part-time enrolments; of the total number, 65.5% are from New Brunswick and 27.4% are international.
+The university offers training and research in the fields of business, arts, social sciences, law, engineering, sciences, health, social work, community services and education.

+As of January 2024, the university has 5,244 full-time registrations and 552 part-time registrations.
+Students come from New Brunswick, other provinces in Canada and internationally.
+The University offers nearly 198 programs in the three cycles of study.

 History

 The Université de Moncton was born because of recommendations made in 1962 by a Commission of Inquiry on Higher Education in New Brunswick chaired by John J. Deutsch.
 The new university was created on June 19, 1963.
 Collège Saint-Joseph, the Université Sacré-Cœur in Bathurst, and the Université Saint-Louis d'Edmundston agreed to suspend their respective charters and assume the status of affiliated colleges (Collège Saint-Joseph, Collège de Bathurst, and Collège Saint-Louis).
 The new Université de Moncton took shape on land in Moncton's Sunny Brae neighbourhood.

+In 1968, the university was rocked by student protests over a proposed tuition hike, which came to be regarded as a watershed moment in the history of Acadian culture.
+These were profiled by filmmakers Michel Brault and Pierre Perrault in the 1971 National Film Board of Canada documentary film Acadia, Acadia (L'Acadie, L'Acadie?!?).

 In 1972, Collège Jésus-Marie in Shippagan was affiliated directly with the Université de Moncton and offered the first two years of the arts program.

 Following recommendations made in 1975 by the Committee on Higher Education in the Francophone Sector in New Brunswick, chaired by Justice Louis A. LeBel, the Université de Moncton underwent a major reorganization.
 In 1977, the Université de Moncton became a university composed of three equal campuses, located in the three major francophone regions of the province: Edmundston, Moncton, and Shippagan.
-Collège Jésus-Marie became the Centre universitaire de Shippagan campus of the Université de Moncton, and Collège Saint-Louis-Maillet became the Centre universitaire Saint-Louis-Maillet campus of the Université de Moncton.
+Collège Jésus-Marie became the Centre universitaire de Shippagan, campus de l’Université de Moncton, and Collège Saint-Louis-Maillet became the Centre universitaire Saint-Louis-Maillet, campus de l’Université de Moncton.
+Moncton was named the Centre universitaire de Moncton, campus de l'Université de Moncton.

-The current designations of the three constituents of the Université de Moncton are: Université de Moncton, campus d'Edmundston (UMCE), Université de Moncton, campus de Moncton (UMCM) and Université de Moncton, campus de Shippagan (UMCS).
+The current designations since 1994 of the three constituents of the Université de Moncton are: (1) Université de Moncton, campus d'Edmundston (UMCE), (2) Université de Moncton, campus de Moncton (UMCM) and (3) Université de Moncton, campus de Shippagan (UMCS).